Junior Year

 The Role of a Junior in College Athletics

-Becoming a junior wether a team captain or not is both an honor and a significant responsibility.
+Becoming a junior whether you are a team captain or not is both an honor and a significant responsibility.
 It signals recognition from teammates and coaches for leadership potential, dedication, and a commitment to the team’s success.
 As a junior, you are not only a key player but also a role model who helps shape the team’s culture and performance.
-Here’s what the role entails:
+Here’s what the role entails.

 1. Balancing Authority and Approachability